TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 ### Function `get_label2id`

-Goal: Build the mapping between Affinity Propagation's labels and app sequences.
+Goal: Build the mapping between Affinity Propagation's labels and app sequences (Store in a object attribute which name is label2id).

 `af_model_path` = The storage location of Affinity Propagation model.